wong-justin/fmin/README.md

 - have logs in the first place

 - include sortorder in history file as UX/QOL improvement, so fmin remembers your preferred sort order in each dir

+- some more fringe command ideas to consider for default palette (beyond move/cut, refresh, copy, delete, sort, select, select all): new file, new folder, rename. these could be outsourced to custom scripts/functions tho, esp if they're not used often

 - be able to delete directories in frecency list (rather than opening flat history db file and editing / deleting lines).
 Note that some dirs temporarily appear and disappear, like USBs, and those should never be deleted automatically just because they arent present at a certain moment